joscoh/why3-semantics/README.md

 This repo contains a formalization of the logic fragment of the [why3](https://why3.lri.fr/) language, used as a backend for many verification tools, including [Frama-C](https://frama-c.com/).

+Our formalization is described in detail in the POPL24 paper [A Formalization of Core Why3 in Coq](https://www.cs.princeton.edu/~jmc16/docs/Why3Formalization.pdf) by Joshua M. Cohen and Philip Johnson-Freyd.
+The "popl-24" branch discusses which parts of the repo correspond to parts of the paper.

 Why3's logic is a classical first-order logic with polymoprhism, let-binding, if-expressions,  (mutually recursive) algebraic data types, pattern matching, (mutually) recursive functions, (mutually) inductive predicates, and Hilbert's epsilon operator.
 This logic is described in Jean-Christophe Filliâtre's 2013 paper [One Logic To Use Them All](https://why3.lri.fr/download/cade2013.pdf).

 We formalize (core) Why3's syntax and type system (including syntactic checks on definitions, e.g. strict positivity for inductive predicates) and then give a denotational semantics for Why3 terms and formulas, interpreting them as objects in Coq's logic.